 The Pin Whacker American Pilsner and Daybreak in the Swamp Hazy Pale Ale are instant classics on tap, while the funkier favorites like the Vanilla Oatmeal Creme Stout and Blueberry Lemon Lime SQUATCH Smoothie Ale are for a more daring drinker.
 You can even get a five or ten-beer flight to sample some of every brew.

-They host the Downtown Saginaw Farmers Market daily in the warmer season as well, bringing extra fresh produce and local flavor to the scene.
-There are shops and eateries offering everything from handmade crafts and natural products to freshly made fares from all over.
-This is one of the best things to do in Saginaw.
+They host the Downtown Saginaw Farmers Market daily in the warmer season, bringing extra fresh produce and local flavor.
+Shops and eateries offer everything from handmade crafts and natural products to freshly made fares.

 - Address: 203 S Washington Ave, Saginaw (GPS)